 - Employers may use this Wage Garnishment Computation Calculator to calculate the wage garnishment amount to be deducted from the debtor's disposable pay.

 - Deduct the wage garnishment amount from the employee's wages on the first payday after receipt of the order.

-- Continue deductions until an employer receives notification from the creditor agency, DMS, or the Private Collection Agency (PCA) to suspend or discontinue deductions.
+- Continue deductions until an employer receives notification from the creditor agency, Fiscal Service, or the Private Collection Agency (PCA) to suspend or discontinue deductions.